Create a Website Account - Manage notification subscriptions, save form progress and more.

 A vehicle must have ENTERED the INTERSECTION (redbox) before the signal turns RED.
 In Arizona, the point ofviolation can be simply defined as the connection or prolongation of the curblines.
 This is a line from the curb face on one side of the street to thecurb face on the opposite side of the street.
 The crosswalk may not define the beginning of the intersection.

-For more information regarding employment and qualifications for becoming a police officer, contact Kevin Volpe at (480) 348-3577 or email
+The Town of Paradise Valley Police Department is not accepting applications at this time.
+Application and Recruitment Information For more information regarding employment and qualifications for becoming a police officer, contact Kevin Albert at (480) 348-3617 or email .

 Fill out a Public Records Request form.
 Police Reports are $10 each (exact change - cash, check, or money order), and may be requested by phone (480 948-7418) or mail (6433 E Lincoln Dr Paradise Valley, AZ 85253).